richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

 ## Exercise 3: Spatial Analysis

-This section demonstrates how to use Azure AI Vision Spatial Analysis to detect people and movement in an image.
+This exercise demonstrates how to use Azure AI Vision Spatial Analysis to detect people and movement in an image.

 ### Low Code